-RPZ valve service requirements state that the valves need to be tested every 12 months to ensure that they are working correctly and that there are no leaks or other issues which could cause contamination.
+RPZ valve service requirements state that the valves should be tested every 12 months.
+Annual testing ensures the valves are working correctly and that there are no leaks or other issues which could cause contamination.

 There is a good reason why water regulations are so stringent.
 Backflow can cause all sorts of problems with water hygiene, from introducing contaminants into the water system to causing flooding.
-RPZ valves are a crucial part of preventing backflow, so it’s important that they are well–maintained and regularly tested.
+RPZ valves are a crucial part of preventing backflow, so they must be well–maintained and regularly tested.

-RPZ valve testing involves checking the water pressure, check valves, and relief valves to ensure they are functioning correctly.
-The tester will also check for any leaks in the system which could cause contamination.
+An RPZ valve test involves checking the water pressure, check valves, and relief valves to ensure they are functioning correctly.
+Our accredited RPZ valve tester will also check for any leaks in the system which could cause contamination.

-An RPZ test report is issued to prove that you have complied and that the valves were functioning properly at the time of the checks.
+Once testing is complete, We will issue you with an RPZ test report to prove that you have complied and that your RPZ valves were functioning properly at the time of the test.

-Yes, our team of accredited professionals have gone through extensive RPZ valve training and are able to install new valves in your water system.
+As well as offering RPZ valve maintenance and testing services, Robinsons Facilities Services can also install RPZ valves in your commercial water system.
+Our team of accredited professionals have gone through extensive RPZ valve training and are expert RPZ valve installers.
 We also offer RPZ valve commissioning for new systems.

-Working across Yorkshire, we cover North Yorkshire, West Yorkshire, East Yorkshire and South Yorkshire and offer a fast, efficient response time to all emergency breakdowns and repairs.
+- 24-7-365 Emergency Callouts – we offer a fast and efficient response time to all emergency breakdowns and repairs.